 Our board is made up of grassroots leaders from communities on the frontlines of the movement for healthy communities and environmental justice.
 We have a dynamic, dedicated and diverse board that guide our organization’s work and help keep us accountable to the communities we work with and for.

 Roberta is a resident and community leader in the agricultural town of Gonzales in California’s Salinas Valley.
-Roberta is active with the community group Asamblea de Gonzales and also Grupo Unido de Gonzales.
+Roberta is a leader of the community groups Asamblea de Gonzales and also Grupo Unido de Gonzales.
 Roberta worked with residents and Greenaction to defeat plans for a proposed plasma arc garbage incineration plant.
 Roberta played a key role with Asamblea and Greenaction to file a state civil rights complaint against the Salinas Valley Solid Waste Authority that succeeded in improving that government agency’s translation and public participation policies to make them more accessible to non-English speakers.
 Roberta has also helps coordinate Greenaction’s Gonzales Youth Environmental Justice Leadership Academy that has educated and empowered Latino/a high school students to be community leaders, attend college and learn about environmental justice and sustainable agriculture.

-Alfredo is a leader of the Sacred Sites Protection Circle, working to protect Indigenous sacred and culturally significant sites from destruction.
+Alfredo is a leader of the Sacred Sites Protection Circle, working to protect Indigenous sacred and culturally significant sites from destruction and desecration.
 He co-founded of Escuela de la Raza Unida in Blythe, California, and was co-founder of the United Farm Workers Union in the Coachella and Palo Verde Valleys.
 Alfredo was co-founder of the Colorado River Ward Valley Coordinating Committee.
 Alfredo was a founding Board member of Greenaction.

 Bianca is a resident of California’s Central Valley, born in Guadalajara, Mexico and raised in Los Angeles, California.
-She is a bilingual Chicana mother of a two year old boy and is expecting her second child in December of 2019.
+She is a bilingual Chicana mother of two young boys.
 Currently she is a Project Director for Valley Improvement Projects, a non-profit organization focused in social and environmental justice in Stanislaus County.
 She is also a full time after school program coordinator in Riverbank, California and is passionate about working with youth.

 Flora is an Associate Professor in the Department of Latin American and Latino Studies at the University of California, Santa Cruz.
 The recipient of the 2010 Golden Apple teaching award and the 2011 Excellence in Teaching Awards at UCSC, Flora develops campus/community collaborations centered on community based research and service learning where students and faculty partner with EJ organizations.
 Flora has worked with Native Amazonian communities in northeastern Ecuador for the past two decades, documenting ecological, cultural, and economic changes.